WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/logs_and_filters.rst

         DevelopmentConsole.Load(typeof(AdditionalFilters));

-3. your new filters; dotCommand, Networking, Sound and Graphics should now be available in the :ref:`learn_step_by_step_ui_overview_filter_window`.
+3. Your new filters; dotCommand, Networking, Sound and Graphics should now be available in the :ref:`learn_step_by_step_ui_overview_filter_window`.

 Logging with your custom filter